Hornbill-Docs/servicemanager-config/servicemanager-config/administration/assessment-levels.md

 or

-1. Open conifiguration and select `Service Manager` from the navigation dropdown.
+1. Open configuration and select `Service Manager` from the navigation dropdown.
 2. In the navigation panel locate the section titled *Administration*.
 3. Select `Assessments`.
 4. Select the `Levels` tab.